wdawson/okta.github.io/_source/_reference/webfinger/index.md

 title: WebFinger
 ---

-# WebFinger API
+# WebFinger

-The purpose of this interface is to allow a client application to determine the Identity Provider given username (or identifier) should be routed to, based on your organization's Identity Provider Routing Rules (IdP Discovery Policy).
+The purpose of the WebFinger interface is to allow a client application to determine the Identity Provider given username (or identifier) should be routed to, based on your organization's Identity Provider Routing Rules (IdP Discovery Policy).

 The endpoint is: `https://{yourOktaDomain}/.well-known/webfinger`

-This is a public, unprotected interface, that can be queried without supplying any SSWS token.
+This is a public, unprotected interface, that can be queried without supplying an SSWS token.

 ## Finding a User's IdP